ben-karim2014/verilog-projects/parking_meter/Readme.md

 each)
 * (val1, val2, val3, val4): display the actual digit in BCD (binary coded
 decimal) corresponding to each of the segments.
+# Descriptions of states and transitions of parking meter FSM:

+Initially, the machine would begin at the initial state (state 4'b0000) in which the output will be flashing 0000 at 1HZ with 50% duty cycle.
+If the machine receives any coins, the corresponding time is added accordingly.

+If either rst1 or rst2 are set to 1, The machine will be set to the two other states (states 4'b0001 and 4'b0010) in which in one sate the remaining will be set to 16 seconds and the other would be set to 150 seconds respectively.
+By counting the time down, the remaining time would be flashed at 0.5HZ since the time not equal to zero and it is less than 180 seconds.

+If one of the inputs add1, add2, add3, add4 is set to 1, The machine would move to the next state in which the corresponding time is added to the parking meter and continue decrementing the parking time by 1 (states 4'b0011, 4'b0100, 4'b0101, and 4'b0110).
+The display of the time would also be displayed in the same manner we displayed it earlier.

+If no coins are added.
+The machine would be in a state (state 4'b1000) in which the time is decremented by one, and the machine would check if the remaining time is equal to zero or less than 180 to display the remaining time with the correct frequency.

+When the time is below 180, the machine would transition to a state (state 4'b0111) in which the remaining time is decremented and flashed at 0.5HZ with 50% duty cycle.
+If any coin added, the state would move to the next state modeling the state of the corresponding add, and the display would be flashed accordingly.
+If the remaining time became 0 the machine would move to the initial state and the display would be flashed accordingly.